NBA high school draftees

-The NBA high school draftees are players who have been drafted to the National Basketball Association (NBA) straight out of high school.
-The process of jumping directly from high school basketball to the professional level is also known as going prep-to-pro.
+NBA high school draftees are players who have been drafted to the National Basketball Association (NBA) immediately out of high school.
+The process of moving directly from high school basketball to the professional level is also known as going prep-to-pro.
 Since 2006, drafting high school players has been prohibited by the NBA collective bargaining agreement, which requires that players who enter the draft be 19 years of age or older and at least one year removed from high school.

 The NBA has long had a preference for players who played college basketball, and the vast majority of players who play in the NBA attended college beforehand.
 Out of the thousands of people who have played in the NBA, only forty-one went prep-to-pro, not including international players.